Nerajno/begin-to-code/lessons/python/lesson-5/presentation.md

 If someone puts a coin in while it is already unlocked, it remains unlocked, and they have just lost a coin for nothing!

+Now let's see what the Python code for this looks like!!
 *******************************************
 ```python
 state = 'locked'